 In an effort to create greater funding opportunities for the educational success of Ryerson's Aboriginal students and faculty, the Aboriginal Education Council introduced the Aboriginal Student/Faculty/Staff Support Fund.
 The AEC secured funding for this initiative through a successful proposal submitted to the Ministry of Training, Colleges and Universities.
 Every academic year funding is available to Ryerson's Aboriginal students, Aboriginal staff, Aboriginal faculty, and Aboriginal sessional instructors to support research, course project work, conference and symposia participation, and other projects.

 The Council has provided funding to support Aboriginal undergraduate and graduate students in various disciplines across Ryerson University.
-The AEC has also financially supported self-identified Aboriginal faculty at Ryerson University in their research initiatives. *Please note that Travel requests are a two phase process of adjudication; first by the Aboriginal Education Council, thereafter by the Ministry of Advanced Education and Skills Development (MEASD).
-Bearing this in mind, please allow up to 16 weeks for a response on International Travel requests.
+The AEC has also financially supported self-identified Aboriginal faculty at Ryerson University in their research initiatives. *Please note that Travel requests outside of Ontario are a two phase process of adjudication; first by the Aboriginal Education Council, thereafter by the Ministry of Advanced Education and Skills Development (MEASD).
+Bearing this in mind, please allow up to 16 -24 weeks for a response on International Travel requests.

 We are convinced that, in order for Aboriginal students to participate and be successful in postsecondary education, there is a need for Aboriginal curriculum and programming, and for Aboriginal faculty and students to be actively engaged in research on Aboriginal topics.